webosose/website/content/en/docs/guides/development/js-services/js-service-overview.md

     - This approach is used by platform developers and contributors to add a JS service that enhances the functionality of the platform.

 {{< note >}}
-Currently, an external JS service must be packaged within a web app.
+Currently, a downloadable JS service must be packaged within a web app.
 {{< /note >}}